 Obviously the disappearance of animal species involves almost always impoverishment of the ecosystem and it is against this trend that the management of protected areas moves.
 For example, the only fact that in Sila and in Aspromonte there is the wolf, the largest carnivorous predator that closes the cycle of the food chain, would justify the establishment of the Park.

 But there are still many species worthy of importance and of which we will learn in the context of their division into classes: mammals and birds.
-The territory of the park, characterized by the splitting in three areas, houses the fauna typical of the apennine areas.
-The botanical and orographic differences between the Sila and the Aspromonte, as well as the geographical location of the three zones, make sure that the complex of the faunal species present in the park is mutually enriched.
+The territory of the park, houses the fauna typical of the apennine areas.
+The botanical and orographic differences between the Sila and another protected areas of the region, as well as the geographical location of the three zones, make sure that the complex of the faunal species present in the park is mutually enriched.